jamesmu03/zephyr-hrm/README.md

 # Lab: Zephyr ADC & PWM

+The code in this repository has been built against `v2.6.2` of the Zephyr SDK.
+You should use this version of the SDK when building your code.  :warning: If you use `v2.7.0` or later, you may encounter issues with some of the SMF macros and input syntax that has changed.

 ## Fork and Clone the Repository

 * Fork this repository to your own GitLab account.
-* Add Dr. Palmeri and your TAs as `Maintainer`s to the GitLab repository.
+* Add Dr. Palmeri (`mlp6`) and your TAs (`hys3`, `cls157`, `bjl40`) as `Maintainers` to your GitLab repository.
 * Use good git version control practices when working on this project.

 ## Part I: Single-Channel ADC Sampling